AI Trail Analysis

 Moderate · Out & Back · 2.6 mi · Hudson Highlands, NY

-This short, steep hike offers rewarding, iconic views of the Hudson River and Bear Mountain Bridge, making it a highly desirable but potentially crowded destination.
+This short, steep hike offers rewarding panoramic views of the Hudson River and Bear Mountain, making it a popular choice for a quick but challenging outing.

 Generated by Gemini.
 Verify hazards, regulations, and emergency info before heading out.